d54z/ICS108-project/README.md

 - Yaseen AlYaseen
 - Hamza Ammous

-## License
-This project is open-source.
-Please refer to the LICENSE file for details.

 ## Note
 The game's file paths are currently hardcoded and may need adjustment based on your local environment.